Buying a High Flood Risk Home

 Read our Flood Re Guide for more details.

-Your property may be eligible for the Flood Re scheme but it doesn't necessarily mean that your insurer will include you in the scheme (see our Flood Re For Dummies Guide as to why).
+Your property may be eligible for the Flood Re scheme but it doesn't necessarily mean that your insurer will include you in the scheme (see our Flood Re Guide as to why).
 If your property is included in Flood Re the cost of your flood cover will be based on your council tax band.
 This is then added to the cost of your insurance for other risks such as theft or fire.

 If your insurer decides not to include you in the Flood Re Scheme then the cost of flood cover will be calculated in exactly the same way as a property that is not at risk.